dcefram/blog/content/toys/sharing-screen-recordings.md

 ## Final Thoughts

 With that small project done, I am able to trim my monthly expense, from $8 to $0.22...
 Cents that I already spend for my blog (Google Cloud DNS) anyways.

+## Edit

+I'll have to be completely honest though, I still prefer CleanShot's features over Kap, and thus, I ended up relying on my own OneDrive account for sharing screen recordings.
+One surprising thing though is that OneDrive got a pretty decent video player.